What are period delay tablets?

 Is it safe to delay my period?

 There are some basic health requirements for taking period delay tablets, but most women can use them safely for up to fourteen days.
-When you complete the short medical questionnaire, your online GP will check that you don’t have any medical problems that prevent you from taking Utovlan.
+When you complete the short medical questionnaire, an online doctor will check that you don’t have any medical problems that prevent you from taking Utovlan.

 - You are allergic to norethisterone (sometimes called norethindrone) the active ingredient in Utovlan.